NatBat92/disney-villains/README.md

 ## Skeleton

-I created quick sketches of what I wanted the website to look like in Excel as it was easy to define the space and the frame of the site in it's basic form.
+I created quick sketches of what I wanted the website to look like in Excel as it was easy to define the space and the frame of the site in its basic form.

 ![excel sketch of the home page](assets/css/images/home-page-sketch.png)
 ![excel sketch of the male /female villain page](assets/css/images/female-villain-sketch.png)